 Parents and teachers can measure improvement by tracking tangible data points regarding how often the behavior occurs and how long it lasts.
 For example, if a child’s outbursts used to happen five times a week and last two hours each time but now they are twice a week and 20 minutes each, that is a notable difference.
 These records can indicate whether a program is working for a child.
 If parents and teachers are not seeing progress, protocols may need to be changed.

-Part of the Catapult Learning family of schools, the High Road School of Wright City can be a great resource for parents and children experiencing emotional/behavioral issues at home.
+Part of the Catapult Learning family of schools, our school can be a great resource for parents and children experiencing emotional/behavioral issues at home.
 We believe a holistic approach that combines education and homelife yields the best results.
 Our teachers and staff, including counselors, psychologists and occupational therapists, do whatever it takes to ensure families have all the tools they need to be successful.
 We often work with outside professionals to provide children with a network of support that is going to help them live their best life.

 Making sure individuals guiding the child also have access to resources is a top priority.
 We build in professional development days to give our teachers opportunities to keep up with the leading edge of research and what they can do for our students.
 We also offer workshops for all parents in the community – not just High Road parents – to learn about topics that will help them cope with their children’s emotional/behavior issues.
 We focus on de-escalation and creating calmness at home regardless of what is happening.